 4. Brand Collaborations

 There may be a tool exclusive to Instagram for it, but it’s a powerful tool all the same for digital content creation.
-Linking up with brands or other content creators such as influencers, using the brand collaboration feature on Instagram can help to increase reach and engagement on your content whilst allowing you to increase brand credibility through successfully partnering up with either a person of influence who compliments your brand and/or another reputable brand.
+Linking up with brands or other creators such as influencers, using the brand collaboration feature on Instagram can help to increase reach and engagement on your content whilst allowing you to increase brand credibility through successfully partnering up with either a person of influence who compliments your brand and/or another reputable brand.
 There can be benefits to both parties and we have found growing success with this strategy when it comes to launching social media competitions and giveaways.

 Example of a brand collaboration post on Instagram: